rudypospisil/resizeText/README.md

 # resizeText
 Rudy Pospisil, 2019.04.24<br />
 <br />
 JavaScript function to dynamically resize text to fit on one line.
+This is useful for headlings that you don't want to break to a second line.<br />
 <br />
 This function requires two ids to be passed; a container id is attributed to the element wrapping the text element, and an id attributed to the element wrapping the targeted text.<br />
 <br />